BEWARE OF THE HIDDEN MULTI-OP DISCO PROVIDER!

 - On the night of your party/event, speak to the DJ and check that they are who you are expecting.

 I know this post will upset a lot of mobile DJ’s who do this and make a lot of money from it, but I honestly think it’s unfair on people paying good money for a service and then it is farmed out to the cheapest bidder.

 Also, did you know, that these people are legally classed as an agent and should be registered as such, all fees should be paid into a separate client account and not into the companies account.

 What about Starlight Party, well I am a one-man operation.
 If you book Starlight Party, you get me (Gary).
-Of course there are times that I might have to pass on a booking due to last minute or work commitments, illness or family emergencies but I will always let you know as soon as I can, I will only send a DJ (who I am happy to disclose his company name to you) who I trust, the DJ will receive the full fee paid.
-I never accept a booking I knowingly can't fulfil.
+Of course, there are times that I might have to pass on the booking due to last minute or work commitments, illness or family emergencies but I will always let you know as soon as I can, I will only send a DJ (who I am happy to disclose his company name to you) who I trust, the DJ will receive the full fee paid.
+I never accept a booking I knowingly can’t fulfil.

 So in summing up, always check that who you think you are booking is actually who you are booking and for the fee you’re paying.